 The mic is detachable too, so if you don't want to use it and want to dabble in using this headset as headphones instead then that's an option.

-All-in-all, the Logitech G Pro X is an impressive headset for the money.
-It's feature-packed, comfortable and delivers great sound, but most importantly it does so with style.
+All-in-all, the Logitech G Pro X wireless is an impressive headset for the money.
+It's comfortable and delivers great sound, but most importantly it does so with style.
+Unfortunately, there's no Bluetooth, 3.5mm connection and you can't connect to your phone using USB-C either.
+But if you're gaming on PC and that's all you need it for then you won't be disappointed.

 We found this headset was capable of delivering rich sound, despite not having as high a frequency response as other headsets on this list.
 It's also incredibly comfortable and the choice of (included) ear cup options makes it thoroughly appealing too.
 The added bonus of Blue Voice tech might be a bit of a gimmick for some, but is a nice touch.